chiquitinxx/grooscript/README.md

 Converts your Groovy code to JavaScript(Groovy 2.0 to Javascript ECMAScript 5).

-Get AST -> To nice JavaScript, some common functions in other js files.
+Get AST -> To JavaScript, some common functions in other js files.

 Missing some Groovy stuff: